pandreyanov/pandreyanov.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor at Higher School of Economics Moscow (HSE).
+I am an assistant professor at Higher School of Economics Moscow (HSE) since 2020.
 I studied math at Moscow State University (MSU), then economics at New Economic School (NES) and University of California, Los Angeles (UCLA), and most recently, data science and programming at Yandex School of Data Analysis (YSDA).

 I work primarily in the field of non-standard auction design such as: procurement, double and scoring auctions; and adjacent topics of collusion and estimation.
 My dissertation [Mechanism Choice in Scoring Auctions](files/MechanismChoiceScoring.pdf) at UCLA brings attention to the trade-off between quality and cost in scoring auction - an important but understudied auction format for procurement, see also [codes and data](files/UCLAThesis.zip).
 In my spare time I dabble in machine learning and python.